aosdnffoia/one-piece-auto-battle/README.md

 - Express endpoints: `/health`, `/api/login`, `/api/me`, `/api/lobby`.
 - CI: basic type-check workflow in `.github/workflows/ci.yml`.
 - Socket test is skipped in CI because binding to ports is blocked in this environment.
 Run locally to exercise Socket.io matchmaking.
+- React client is pinned to Vite 5/React 18 for Node 18 compatibility; upgrade Node to use newer Vite/React templates if desired.